-Many readers of The New York Review of Books are more likely to have encountered Feynman as a story-teller, for example in his book Surely You’re Joking, Mr. Feynman!, which was a best seller among physicists but was not intended for the general public.
+Many readers of The New York Review of Books are more likely to have encountered Feynman as a story-teller, for example in his book Surely You’re Joking, Mr. Feynman!,1 than as a scientist.
+Not many are likely to have read his great textbook The Feynman Lectures on Physics,2 which was a best seller among physicists but was not intended for the general public.
 Now we have a collection of his letters, selected and edited by his daughter, Michelle.
 The letters do not tell us much about his science.
 For readers who are not scientists, it is important to understand that foxes may be as creative as hedgehogs.
 Feynman happened to be young at a time when there were great opportunities for foxes.
 The hedgehogs, Einstein and his followers at the beginning of the twentieth century, had dug deep and found new foundations for physics.
 When Feynman came onto the scene in the middle of the century, the foundations were firm and the universe was wide open for foxes to explore.

 One of the few letters in the collection that discusses Feynman’s science was written to his former student Koichi Mano.
 It describes the fox’s way of working: